What is a wide area network? – Definition, Differences, User guide, and more

-- The Wireless Local Area Network (WLAN) is a LAN that is not established via a cable connection.
+- The Wireless Local Area Network (WLAN) is a LAN that is not accepted via a cable connection.

-- This network utilizes radio waves to allow different computers to communicate or connect to another network, such as the Internet.
+- This network use radio waves to allow different computers to communicate or connect to another network, such as the Internet.

 - Like a LAN, a WLAN can therefore be connected to a MAN and then to a WAN.

 - Since a WAN does not connect single computers but entire networks, the technology used differs from other types of networks.
 On the other transfer protocols and concepts of address are use.